Terroir—A Sense of Place

 Climate

 Arguably the most important factor in viticulture is climate.
 It influences where crops are most likely to succeed and what type of wine styles can flourish there.
 The five basic climate categories are defined as continental, maritime, tropical, mediterranean, desert/arid.
-Cool climate wines are light and crisp, with subtle flavors, high acidity and lower alcohol.
+Cool climate wines are light and crisp, with subtle flavors, higher acidity and lower alcohol.
 Warm climate wines are lush and bold, with tropical and dark fruit flavors.

 We think about temperature in two ways.
 First, how it relates to the growing season.
 Second, what happens day to night.
 One of the greatest natural phenomena for growing grapes is a difference between daytime and nighttime temperatures called the “diurnal shift.”
 Washington has some of the most dramatic fluctuations of any wine region in the world.
-Essentially, this shift allows for the grape to build sugar during the day and creates natural acidity at night, making for a balanced wine.
+Essentially, this shift allows for the grape to build sugar during the day and retain natural acidity at night, making for a balanced wine.

 Geology

 Like any agricultural crop, place is critical.
-Although there are countless distinctions like altitude, slope aspect and terrain that make for great wine growing, wine soil is largely categorized into four general types.
+Although there are countless distinctions like altitude, slope aspect, and terrain that make for great wine growing, wine soil is largely categorized into four general types.

 Main Soil Types